-The clonal selection principle regulates the immune response, in order to successfully recognize and confront any foreign antigen, and at the same time allows the amelioration of the immune response across successive appearances of the same antigen.
+The clonal selection principle regulates the immune response in order to successfully recognize and confront any foreign antigen, and at the same time allows the amelioration of the immune response across successive appearances of the same antigen.
 On the other hand, Gene Expression Programming is the descendant of Genetic Algorithms and Genetic Programming and eliminates their main disadvantages, such as the genotype-phenotype coincidence, though it preserves their advantageous features.

-In order to perform the data mining task, the proposed algorithm introduces the notion of Data Class Antigens, which is used to represent a class of data.
-The produced rules are evolved by a clonal selection algorithm, which extends the recently proposed CLONALG algorithm.
-In the present algorithm, among other new features, a receptor editing step has been incorporated.
-Moreover, the rules themselves are represented as antibodies, which are coded as GEP chromosomes, in order to exploit the flexibility and the expressiveness of such encoding.
+In order to perform the data mining task, the proposed algorithm introduces the notion of a Data Class Antigen, which is used to represent a class of data.
+The produced rules are evolved by our clonal selection algorithm (ECA), which extends the recently proposed CLONALG algorithm.
+In ECA, among other new features, a receptor editing step has been incorporated.
+Moreover, the rules themselves are represented as antibodies that are coded as GEP chromosomes in order to exploit the flexibility and the expressiveness of such encoding.

-The proposed hybrid technique is tested on some benchmark problems of the UCI repository.
+The proposed hybrid technique is tested on a set of benchmark problems in comparison to GEP.
 In almost all problems considered, the results are very satisfactory and outperform conventional GEP both in terms of prediction accuracy and computational efficiency.